The Inclusive Recruitment Crisis

 Have any questions you ask verbally presented in written form in clear font.

 Make sure the point of the question is clear.
 I have heard questions asked that are really three questions that almost force candidates to give a stock answer.
+Inclusive recruitment is about catering for those who think outside the standard answers.

 If questions could be based on real experience, rather than hypothetical, all the better.
 The interview should be an opportunity for the candidate to showcase their strengths, in a manner that suits them.
 I don’t care if this makes the “scoring” process problematic for HR.

 Allow the candidates to present any way they choose.
-A well prepared video or booklet will give you a greater insight into facets of their skill set that a spoken presentation may not.
+A well-prepared video or booklet will give you a greater insight into facets of their skill set that a spoken presentation may not.

 Provide water, ask the candidate if the environment is right.
 Make sure you know how all the AV equipment works.
 There is really no excuse not to know how tech works in your interview rooms.